iShares S&P 500 Growth ETF (NYSEARCA:IVW) Sees Unusually-High Trading Volume

-A number of hedge funds have recently modified their holdings of IVW.
-Marshall Wace LLP raised its stake in shares of iShares S&P 500 Growth ETF by 55.5% during the 1st quarter.
+Several institutional investors have recently added to or reduced their stakes in IVW.
+Marshall Wace LLP boosted its position in shares of iShares S&P 500 Growth ETF by 55.5% during the first quarter.
 Marshall Wace LLP now owns 2,104 shares of the company’s stock valued at $363,000 after buying an additional 751 shares during the last quarter.
-First Trust Advisors LP raised its stake in shares of iShares S&P 500 Growth ETF by 81.2% during the 1st quarter.
+First Trust Advisors LP boosted its position in shares of iShares S&P 500 Growth ETF by 81.2% during the first quarter.
 First Trust Advisors LP now owns 26,926 shares of the company’s stock valued at $4,641,000 after buying an additional 12,069 shares during the last quarter.
-OLD Mission Capital LLC purchased a new position in shares of iShares S&P 500 Growth ETF during the 3rd quarter valued at about $1,139,000.
-Ironwood Wealth Management LLC. raised its stake in shares of iShares S&P 500 Growth ETF by 0.4% during the 2nd quarter.
-Ironwood Wealth Management LLC. now owns 144,211 shares of the company’s stock valued at $10,488,000 after buying an additional 621 shares during the last quarter.
-Finally, Strategic Blueprint LLC purchased a new position in shares of iShares S&P 500 Growth ETF during the 2nd quarter valued at about $274,000.
+OLD Mission Capital LLC purchased a new stake in shares of iShares S&P 500 Growth ETF during the third quarter valued at $1,139,000.
+Ironwood Wealth Management LLC. boosted its position in iShares S&P 500 Growth ETF by 0.4% in the second quarter.
+Ironwood Wealth Management LLC. now owns 144,211 shares of the company’s stock worth $10,488,000 after purchasing an additional 621 shares during the last quarter.
+Finally, SG Americas Securities LLC boosted its position in iShares S&P 500 Growth ETF by 36.2% in the second quarter.
+SG Americas Securities LLC now owns 3,404 shares of the company’s stock worth $248,000 after purchasing an additional 904 shares during the last quarter.

 iShares S&P 500 Growth ETF, formerly iShares S&P 500 Growth Index Fund (the Growth Fund), is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P 500/Citigroup Growth Index (the Growth Index).
 The Growth Index measures the performance of the large-capitalization growth sector of the United States equity market.